-Remediation: Any student who receives a failing grade of an F for the course will need to remediate the course.
+Remediation: Any student who has an unexcused absence from a Rounds will attend another Rounds during the same semester; this does not change the one letter grade reduction in the course.
+Any student who receives a failing grade of an F for the course will need to remediate the course.
 The maximum allowable grade for a remediated course is a CD.
 Remediation method will be determined by the course director and is up to their discretion.

 Attendance: Attendance is mandatory for all sessions, which is in accordance with MUSoDs attendance policy.
 Absences must be approved by the course director with a valid excuse.
 It is expected that you come to rounds each session prepared to participate.
 Late attendance will result in a half letter grade penalty.
 Missing a rounds (more than 15 minutes late) will result in full letter grade reduction and also require attendance at another rounds session approved by your group leader.